Mostafa-HEH/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 	* We strongly encourage you to work together on test cases, so that you don’t miss any edge case – The Checker is checking for tests!

 - Task 0: Write a function that adds 2 integers.
+- Task 1: Write a function that divides all elements of a matrix.